Classification

 • The AFA– French Acupuncture Association

-• AFE– French Association for Acupuncture Study and Research
+• The AFE– French Association for the Study and Research of Acupuncture

 • The AGM– Geneva Association of Acupuncture Physicians

-• L ASS– French Association for Acupuncture Study and Research
+• L ASS– French Association for the Study and Research of Acupuncture

 • L BOS– Acupuncture, moxibustion, acupuncture analgesia (Beijing)

-• L COL– Acupuncture College of Southwestern France
+• L COL– Acupuncture College of Southwest France

 • L CON– National Acupuncture Congress